PhrygianGates/PARSECBenchmark-v2.1-Dedup-Taskflow/README.md

 ## Instructions
-To run the benchmark, you can follow the instructions below
+To run the benchmark, you can follow the instructions below.
+You may need to download download the complete version from this link, which contains input dataset.
 1. modify `PARSECBenchmark-v2.1-Dedup-Taskflow/pkgs/kernels/dedup/src/Makefile`
     + you should change the taskflow include path in line 31
 2. load environment variables